courtneygrace40/MassSurveys/README.md

 ### Sexuality and Gender Identity

 When I was first looking through the data, the differences among responses of LGBTQ+ students and straight students seemed significant to me.
-To test that, I did a chi-square tests for independence on LGBTQ+ responses to determine if there was a correlation between sexuality and question responses.
+To test that, I did chi-square tests for independence on LGBTQ+ responses to determine if there was a correlation between sexuality and question responses.

 $$H_0: \text{Sexuality/Gender Identity and survey responeses are independent}$$
 $$H_A: \text{Sexuality/Gender Identity and survey responeses are dependent}$$